 - city of Oakland adopts a permanent ordinance to regulate crematorium activities under California Environmental Quality Act (CEQA).

 In May 2013 East Oakland won a 180 day extension to the Emergency Ordinance with unanimous support from the Oakland City Council.
-View the most current update and a timeline here.
+On June 18th, CBE tallied another win at the Planning Commissioners meeting.
 CBE also continues to garner support from local businesses.

 * Image credit: Nia Imara